Born on 25 December 1942

 Whenever the pain of this disappointment would well up inside of me over the next few days, I found rest and strength in these words of Mom's.
 I found a refuge in God's loving affirmation of me through my Mom, when I had felt like a failure.

-Today, twenty years later, this truth that came to me then through my Mom is a key pillar in my Christian faith:
+Today, more than 25 years later, this truth that came to me then through my Mom is a key pillar in my Christian faith:

 "If the whole world is proud of your accomplishments, but Jesus is disappointed with your decisions and your lifestyle, then you are a failure.
 But even if the whole world looks at you with scorn and ridicule, yet if Jesus is proud of your decisions and present lifestyle, then everything is right in your life and you are a success."